 Point 1 is wrong.
-For ~85% of people who have it, hyper*emia is the salient feature of T2DM, where * = glucose, TG's, cholesterol, NEFAs, uric acid etc. For ~85% of people who have it, T2DM is a disease of chronic excess.
+For ~85% of people who have T2DM, hyper*emia is the salient feature, where * = glucose, TG's, cholesterol, NEFAs, uric acid etc. For ~85% of people who have T2DM, it's a disease of chronic excess.

 Ad lib LCHF diet → ↓ Blood glucose & ↓ fasting TG's, but ↑ PP TG's, ↑ LDL-C, ↑ LDL-P & ↑ NEFAs.
 See Postprandial lipoprotein clearance in type 2 diabetes: fenofibrate effects.